vshcherbyna/igel/README.md

 ### Donation

+Igel is a hobby project, but it takes time to develop chess engine and money to train Igel networks.
+I am in need of renting a dedicated server to train Igel networks and I appreciate any donation to help paying the server bills. **Due to these reasons, active development and training of Igel networks has stopped**.

 Consider supporting Igel development via [PayPal](https://www.paypal.com/donate/?hosted_button_id=37NPEAY9XLRJE).

-Igel is a hobby project, but it takes time and money to develop chess engine and train Igel networks.
-I am in need of renting a dedicated server hardware to train Igel networks and I appreciate any help/donation to help paying the server bills.
+As of now 0.00 USD were donated to support Igel.